 - Steak strips – As baby starts to bite off chunks, it’s important to make sure the beef is cooked tender and moist.
 Offer shredded or finely chopped.

-- Meatballs – you can start to slice them into smaller pieces once their pincer grasp develops
+- Meatballs – you can start to slice them into smaller pieces once their pincer grasp develops.
+Try these butternut squash baby meatballs or Baked quinoa and mushroom meatballs.

 - Ground beef mash – while hands will continue to be their best tool, offer a spoon early and often.
 You can start adding more texture by mixing in some chopped vegetables, nuts.
 You can also combine with oatmeal, rice, mashed avocado, lentils, thick dips, etc. and shape into balls (pictured: ground beef + spinach + oatmeal + cumin)